 |sg_zone||CLOSE ZONE, FINISH ZONE, OPEN ZONE||Sends one of these commands to the given ZBC disk|

-libzbc is a user space library providing functions for manipulating ZBC and ZAC disks.
+libzbc is a user-space library that provides functions that are used to manipulate ZBC and ZAC disks.
 The libzbc project is hosted on GitHub.
 Documentation is provided in the project README file.
-The API documentation can also be automatically generated using doxygen.
+The API documentation can be generated using doxygen.

-libzbc also provides a set of command line utilities with similar
+libzbc provides a set of command-line utilities that are

-More information on how to compile and install libzbc as well as usage examples of the command line utilities provided by libzbc, see libzbc User Library in the Zoned Storage Applications and Libraries documentation.
+For more information on how to compile and install libzbc, as well as usage examples of the command line utilities provided by libzbc, see libzbc User Library in the Zoned Storage Applications and Libraries documentation.